Find out which countries are welcoming US tourists back - KRDO

 Find out which countries are welcoming US tourists back

-Once one of the world’s most powerful travel documents, the might of the US passport has shriveled during the Covid-19 pandemic.
-With US Covid-19 cases soaring ever higher, many nations continue to view America with trepidation.
+Once one of the world’s most powerful travel documents, the might of the US passport has shriveled during the pandemic.
+With US Covid-19 cases still causing concern, many nations continue to view American vacationers with trepidation.

 The European Union has omitted the United States from its list of countries whose tourists may visit.
-Americans still can’t vacation in their neighbor to the north, Canada, nor head to many Asian favorites.
+Americans still can’t vacation in their neighbor to the north, Canada, nor head to many Asian favorites such as Japan.

-While most US travelers are staying close to home, some still want to go abroad.
-For those people, there are still popular vacation options such as Mexico.
+While most American travelers are staying on US soil, some are going abroad.
+For those, there are still popular options such as Mexico and Turkey — and other places they might not have considered until now.

-Whether travel to open international destinations is responsible or advisable is up to you.
-Nations might change rules dramatically at any time.
-You may have to adhere to curfews and mask mandates.
-Rules’ violations might involve stiff fines or even jail time.
+In the end, it’s up to you to decide whether travel to international destinations is responsible or advisable.
+Nations might change rules at any time.
+You may have to follow curfews and mask mandates.
+Violations could involve hefty fines and even jail time.
 The US Centers for Disease Control and Prevention and the US State Department provide Covid-19 risk assessments by country.

+Also keep this important update in mind: Starting January 26, all air passengers 2 and older must show proof of a negative Covid-19 test to enter the United States.
+That includes US citizens returning from trips to other countries.
+Be sure to get information on testing sites in your destination for your return trip.

 What follows is a list of countries, in alphabetical order, where it’s still possible for US passport holders to go for a vacation:

-Note: UPDATE: Visitors 11 and older to these sun-kissed islands must have a negative Covid-19 PCR test result no more than five days old before arrival.
-Once you have the negative result, you can apply for a Bahamas Travel Health Visa here, where you must opt in for Covid-19 health insurance.
-You must also take a rapid test on day 5 unless you’re leaving.
-Get updates on the islands’ travel website and on the US Embassy website.
-UPDATE: US citizens must complete an online form and submit it 24 hours before travel, the US Embassy says.
-You must present a valid negative Covid-19 PCR test result, taken within 72 hours of arrival.
-As the US is designated a high-risk country, you must still quarantine at an approved hotel or resort until you get a second test and negative result.
-You must also wear an electronic tracking bracelet.
-Find out more at the Visit Barbados website.